SkoolNotes/Taproot/2020HIST201/_KBe21hist201retVictoryForDemocracy.md

 allies, made heavy use of post-war land promises to attract nations to their side of the battle.
-Such secret treaties included the Constantinople Agreement, the Treaty of London; the Sykes-Picot Agreement, and the Treaty of Saint Jean de Maurienne.
+Such secret treaties included the Constantinople Agreement, the Treaty of London; the Sykes-Picot Agreement, and the Treaty of Saint Jean de Maurienne (Gelvin 186-7).

 ## Furthermore, no states could achieve widespread liberty?